 On June 11, 2024, the University of Illinois’ Prairie Research Institute (PRI) and U.S. Department of Energy (DOE) marked a significant milestone with a ribbon-cutting ceremony for the upcoming testing and operations of the large-scale 10 megawatt (MWe) pilot testing of the Linde-BASF advanced post-combustion CO2 capture technology at City Water, Light and Power’s (CWLP’s) Dallman 4 coal-fired power plant in Springfield.

 Under the pilot project, a slipstream is being pulled from Dallman Unit 4 unit and used to evaluate the performance of a new capture technology developed by Linde / BASF.
 The pilot will evaluate a new large scale capture system for its performance and economics.
-The pilot system will process approximately 5 percent of the unit’s flue gas, from which it will demonstrate the ability to capture over 90 percent of the slipstream’s CO2 emissions (equivalent to 200 tonnes of CO2 per day).
+The pilot system will process approximately 5 percent of the unit’s flue gas, from which it will demonstrate the ability to capture over 90 percent of the slipstream’s CO2 emissions.
+All gases are released out the Dallman 4 stack after processing.

 “As someone who has researched carbon capture for over twenty years, it is gratifying to see carbon capture achieve this milestone.
 It is especially exciting to see how state and local support has enabled the construction of a facility that is globally recognized.
 It demonstrates Illinois’ leadership in carbon capture,” said Kevin OBrien, director of the Illinois Sustainable Technology Center (ISTC) and the Net-Zero Center of Excellence at the Prairie Research Institute (PRI).

 The $85 million project, funded by DOE, Linde/BASF and the State of Illinois, is a groundbreaking initiative to position Illinois as a leader in carbon capture research and development.
 The project, which began in 2018, has successfully transitioned from engineering design to construction.
 The construction phase of the project is due to be completed in November 2024.
-Thereafter, the project will achieve an operational and testing phase.
+Thereafter, the project will begin operation in 2025 and complete testing in 2026.

 “This phase is the last step in the development process to de-risk technologies before they go to commercial operation or commercial demonstration,” said Ronald Munson, point source carbon capture technology manager, NETL, DOE.
 “To see the progression of the technology and to see the application of the approach the Department of Energy has adopted is really gratifying.”